World-Leading Doctoral Scholarships

 The World-Leading Scholarships are for students of exceptional ability looking to complete a doctoral degree in an area of research aligned with the University’s research strategy.

-Scholarships are tenable for up to 3.5 years and cover full tuition fees for the award term as well as an annual stipend payable at the standard UK Research Council rate (the 2024-2025 annual rate is £19,237; the stipend may not increase in line with future UKRI rates).
+Scholarships are tenable for up to 3.5 years and cover full tuition fees for the award term as well as an annual stipend.
+The stipend will be paid at a rate set by the University of St Andrews.
+For 2025-2026, the stipend is £19,775 p.a., with an annual uplift which will be confirmed by the University in advance of the next academic year.
 The scholarships are open to suitably qualified applicants from the UK or international.

 Award holders will be expected to have completed the doctorate degree by the end of the award term.
 The award term excludes the continuation period and any extension periods.